gdejohn/similitude/README.md

 }
 ```
 The `TypeToken` instances in this example are constructed using anonymous subclasses to capture the type arguments, as in Gafter's Gadget.

-# Caveat emptor
-Anyone who has stumbled across this and actually wants to use it should note that it's at a very early stage.
-The test suite still needs a lot of work, the API is not yet stable, and until the core features are fully implemented, only the source code will be available.
-[Generic Deep Copy](http://www.genericdeepcopy.com/) and [Java Deep-Cloning](http://code.google.com/p/cloning/) are mature alternatives, the latter of which inspired some of the design decisions in this project.